flywheel-apps/dcm2niix/README.md

 * **coil_combine**: For sequences with individual coil data, saved as individual volumes, this option will save a NIfTI file with ONLY the combined coil data (i.e., the last volume).
 Options: true, false (default).
 WARNING: Expert Option.
 We make no effort to check for independent coil data; we trust that you know what you are asking for if you have selected this option.
 * **decompress_dicoms**: Decompress DICOM files before conversion.
 This will perform decompression using gdcmconv and then perform the conversion using dcm2niix.
 Options: true, false (default).
 * **remove_incomplete_volumes**: Remove incomplete trailing volumes for 4D scans aborted mid-acquisition before dcm2niix conversion.
 Options: true, false (default).
-* **vol3D**: Output 3D uncompressed volumes.
-Options: true, false (default).
-If true, the filename flag will be set to '-f %p_%s' to prevent overwriting files.